ome/omero-documentation/omero/sysadmins/unix/walkthrough/README.md

 Example OMERO Linux install scripts
 ===================================

-This directory contains examples of installing OMERO on clean Ubuntu 14.04 and CentOS 6 64 bit systems, see https://www.openmicroscopy.org/site/support/omero5-staging/sysadmins/unix/server-installation.html
+This directory contains examples of installing OMERO on clean Ubuntu 14.04 and CentOS 6 64-bit systems, see https://www.openmicroscopy.org/site/support/omero5-staging/sysadmins/unix/server-installation.html

 Copy the files from this directory, then run either